MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 * [Git](https://git-scm.com/downloads) - A distributed version control system that we use to manage and track project changes.

-* [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) - The default package manager for Node.js which is used to manage and share the packages that you use in your project.
+* [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) - The default package manager for Node.js, which is used to manage and share the packages that you use in your project.

 * [Node.js](https://nodejs.org/en/download/) - An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.
-We'll use this to run our server-side JavaScript code.
+Used to run the server-side JavaScript code.

 * [Webpack](https://webpack.js.org/guides/installation/) - A static module bundler for modern JavaScript applications.
 It helps to bundle JavaScript files for usage in a browser.

 * [Webpack CLI](https://webpack.js.org/guides/installation) - A command line interface for Webpack.

-* [DevGateway](https://go.microsoft.com/fwlink/?linkid=2272516) - A workload development component for communicating between your on-prem workload development box and Fabric.
+* [DevGateway](https://go.microsoft.com/fwlink/?linkid=2272516) - A workload development component for communicating between your on-premises workload development box and Fabric.